Article Overview: Historic Sites In Washington D.C.

 7. Franklin Delano Roosevelt Memorial

-The Franklin Delano Roosevelt Memorial honors the 32nd president of the United States, Franklin Delano Roosevelt.
-The memorial is located on the western shore of the Tidal Basin, near the National Mall, and covers 7.5 acres.
+This memorial honors the 32nd president of the United States, Franklin Delano Roosevelt.
+It’s located on the western shore of the Tidal Basin, near the National Mall, and covers 7.5 acres.
 It was dedicated in 1997, by President Bill Clinton, and is the first presidential memorial to depict more than one term of office.

 The memorial is made up of four outdoor rooms, one for each of FDR’s four terms in office, and each room is designed to represent the time period of that particular term.

-The first room represents the Great Depression, with statues of the president seated, and a sculpture of a breadline.
-The second room represents the New Deal, with statues of the president and first lady Eleanor Roosevelt, and sculptures of rural and urban workers.
 The third room represents World War II, with statues of the president and a map of the war.
 The fourth room represents the post-war era, with statues of the president and a sculpture of the United Nations.

 The memorial also features a waterfall, a pond, and a series of inscriptions of some of President Roosevelt’s famous quotes.
 The memorial is a popular tourist destination and it’s open to the public 24 hours a day, seven days a week.